bhwanip/email-service/ARCHITECTURE.md

    Along with the status this table also keep tracks of the email provider (Sendgrid/ElasticEmail) responsible for that status.
    As part of `POST \submitEmail` the request JSON payload is also stored in the database for auditing and support purposes to see the original request which was sent by the user.

+6. **Error Handling**: For bad POST input request an aggregated response with all the errors is sent back to the user, this leads to better user experience.
+   Appropriate error code like 404: Not Found for invalid email id when doing GET are used in error responses

 7. **Constraints**:
    a) This solution is not suitable for cross region users, as we are not using a multi regions database, so users outside the database region can face latency with REST api's.
-   b) Both the services share a common schema which leads to some level of coupling between the two.
+   b) Both the services share a common database schema which leads to some level of coupling between the two.
 In case of two isolated teams managing the services, there are chances of a breaking change being made to the DB.
    c) In case of failures from both email service providers there can be high delay in deliver of emails.
    d) The REST api's are not secured.